Venezuelan Spanish

+A Wayuu man from Venezuela discussing the preservation of the Wayuu language, in Spanish.

 Venezuelan Spanish (castellano venezolano or español venezolano) is the variety of Spanish spoken in Venezuela.

 Spanish was introduced in Venezuela by colonists.
 Most of them were from Galicia, Basque Country, Andalusia, or the Canary Islands.
 The last has been the most fundamental influence on modern Venezuelan Spanish, and Canarian and Venezuelan accents may even be indistinguishable to other Spanish-speakers.

 Italian and Portuguese immigrants from the late 19th and the early 20th century have also had an influence; they influenced vocabulary and its accent, given its slight sing-songy intonation, like Rioplatense Spanish.
 German settlers also left an influence when Venezuela was contracted as a concession by the King of Spain to the German Welser banking family (Klein-Venedig, 1528–1546).

 The Spaniards additionally brought African slaves, which is the origin of expressions such as chévere ("excellent"), which comes from Yoruba ché egberi.
 Other non-Romance words came from indigenous languages, such as guayoyo (a type of coffee) and caraota (black bean).